ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/gettingstarted.md

 Additionally, the security engineer will be more than happy to launch a vulnerability scan with you, scanning your server for potential vulnerabilities, insecure configurations and outdated software.
 The engineer will also walk through the Alerts dashboard and set up Contacts to receive Threat Monitoring emails alerts.

-After the call, the engineer will send you across our Threat Monitoring questionnaire, in your here you can detail:
+After the call, the engineer will send you across our Threat Monitoring questionnaire, in here you can detail:

 * Scheduled Malware scans
 * Rootkit scanning